 - Students dismissed from the University, as a result of academic standings, will have a notation placed on their transcript.
 The notation is permanent.

 - Notation will read as “Academic Suspension” and “Academic Dismissal” respectively.

 Full-time undergraduate students should earn 15-16 credit hours per semester.
 Special permission is required to take a Course Overload of more than 19 credit hours.
 To be considered a full-time student one must register for and continue active enrollment in at least 12 semester hours for the entire semester.

 Full-time undergraduate students who have at least sophomore standing (30 credit hours earned) and a 3.0 or above cumulative grade point average for the semester most recently completed may, upon the approval of the Dean of the College/School in which the student is majoring, register for a Course Overload.
 A College/School Dean may make exceptions to the above eligibility criteria for a Course Overload.
-Requests for Course Overloads of 23 or more credits must additionally be approved by the Director of the Center for Advising and Student Transitions.
+Requests for Course Overloads of 23 or more credits must additionally be approved by the Associate Provost for Undergraduate Education.
 All registrations for Course Overloads are on a space available basis and must be processed in person in the Office of the Registrar.
 The University reserves the right to reduce the course load of any student who registers for more than 19 credit hours without Course Overload approval.
 Forms are available in the Office of the Registrar in Red Hawk Central or on the Forms page.

 Part-time Undergraduate Students

 Part-time undergraduate students are students who are registered for less than 12 semester hours.

 All full-time graduate students must register for a minimum of six (6) credits per semester, with a maximum of fifteen (15) credits allowed.
 For further information, visit the Graduate School website – Policies and Procedures.

 Part-time Graduate Students